CoBUG/SlideShows/3D Printing on OpenBSD.markdown

 ## Reasons for slicing

-  - Controlers on 3D printers are fairly basic, can't run large codebase.
+  - Controllers on 3D printers are fairly basic, can't run large code base.
   - 3D objects need to be represented in a linear set if instructions.
   - ![Roberto](http://img1.wikia.nocookie.net/__cb20110619182621/en.futurama/images/9/96/Futurama_roberto.png)